Ring Offers Doorbells, Floodlights, and MoreBy - 08/10/2017

 If you don’t own an existing doorbell chime, Ring has a solution for you.
 Ring sells two wireless chimes including the Ring Chime and Chime Pro.
 Chime Pro acts as a WiFi extender in addition to a chime.
 Of course, you don’t need a chime at all as you will receive push notifications to your phone.
 If you’re an IFTTT user, you can setup other alerts.
 For example, you can get an alert on your TV, turn your Hue lights on, or even setup text alerts to let you know when someone’s at your door.

-As mentioned earlier, I’ve owned the original Ring Doorbell for over a year, and I’ve recommended it to both friends and family members.
+As mentioned earlier, I’ve owned the original Ring Doorbell for almost two years, and I’ve recommended it to both friends and family members.
 The only problem I’ve had with it is that twice it’s lost internet connection.
 Unfortunately, when this happens, you have to remove the doorbell and reset it.
 The process takes about 15 minutes.
-Also, if you choose to run the device on battery power, you will need to take it down to recharge it.
+Also, if you choose to run the device on battery power, you’ll need to take it down to recharge it.
 Though I’ve not tested the device using the battery, the battery should last 6-12 months.
 Once it dies, it takes several hours to recharge.

 Other Home Security Features

 As standalone devices, all of Ring’s cameras provide unique security benefits.
 They also provide many of the same benefits: You can talk to visitors using two-way audio, receive motion alerts, and check-in via live streaming.
 But there are other security benefits they all share, some free, some not.

 No matter which camera you choose, they all require a cloud storage plan if you want to access your video history.
 Fortunately, the monthly fee is low compared to other cloud camera options.
 For $3/month/camera or $30/year, you will gain access to 6 months of video history.
 For the Ring Doorbells, the history includes both motion and ring events.
 If you have several Ring cameras, you can subscribe to Protect for $10/month or $100/year.
 This plan covers an unlimited amount of Ring cameras and adds a lifetime product warranty, vs. a 1-year warranty without the Protect plan.